SEP - DEC 2024

 Problem Statement and Ideation

 We were instructed to develop a table-top product to enhance the dining experience while taking inspiration from Japanese designer Naoto Fukasawa.
 I did research on how people make connections with each other while dining and how this differs from the solo dining experience.
-I discovered that while dining alone, people often are simultaneously doing other activities, such as working, and don't always eat at a dining table.
-This inspired me to further explore what else people do while eating, and how I could improve their dining experience.
-Eating and working at the same table can get cluttered and messy, so I wanted to redesign the table experience to separate eating and working, create a clutter free space, and promote a mindfulness (shown in the MoodBoard).
+While dining alone, people often are simultaneously doing other activities, such as working, and don't always eat at a dining table.
+Eating and working at the same table can get cluttered and messy, so I wanted to redesign the table experience to separate eating and working.

 First Full-Scale Model